 While the success of the above graduates is noteworthy, it is more reflective of decades of hard work and continuous achievement, than their having attended the Patterson School.
 The education they obtained here did not take them to the top – it took them to the beginning.
 It provided them the skills, knowledge and confidence to set out on the paths that they would ultimately blaze to success.
 Accordingly, we – as our students should be – are focused upon what is required to launch such professional careers and life journeys.

 Patterson School students are passionate, often committed to making the world better.
 Many have already defined their dreams and are prepared to work hard to achieve them; others are only beginning to weigh the world of possible options.
 Extended conversation with faculty and fellow colleagues can help them make informed decisions.
 So too can site visits, conferences, and internships.
 Ultimately, however, students will be their own primary professional career development officers.
 The path is for them to choose.

 The list of employers on the right provides a glimpse of where students' dreams have taken them.
 Behind each name is a story.
 Some Patterson School graduates are just across town, while others are on the opposite side of the planet.
 Sometimes, their careers have gone in unexpected, but rewarding directions.
-Richard Wynne, for example, (employer number eleven on the list), never imagined that his "dream" job would land him in Seattle as sales director for Boeing's revolutionary 787 Dreamliner.™
+Richard Wynne, for example, (employer number seven on the list), never imagined that his "dream" job would land him in Seattle as Director of Airplan Sales, helping promote Boeing's revolutionary 787 Dreamliner.™

 To us, each Patterson School graduate is a success story.